Easy Bible Quiz about Biblical Characters and People.

 c.
 Shepherd for his father.

-c.
-David was a shepherd for his father.
+When David was a young boy, he was a shepherd for his father.

 -